 With the growing number of criminal prosecution in Illinois for Identity Theft we also see a growing number of people innocently charged with the criminal charge of Identity Theft.
 Many of them are themselves innocent victims of Identity Theft who find themselves wrongfully accused of committing the crime of Identity Theft.

-Identity Theft lawyer, James Dimeas, is a nationally-recognized expert in defending people charged with the crime of Identity Theft.
-Identity Theft attorney, James Dimeas, is a published author and has been interviewed and quoted in several nationally published news stories about Identity Theft crimes.
+Identity Theft lawyer, James Dimeas, is a nationally-recognized, award-winning expert in defending people charged with the crime of Identity Theft.
+Identity Theft attorney, James Dimeas, is a published author and has been interviewed and quoted in several nationally-published news stories and periodicals about Identity Theft crimes.
 In 2012 James Dimeas was chosen to write the 1st Chapter of a book published for lawyers to help instruct and teach them about how to properly handle cases for defendants charged with the crime of Identity Theft.
 The book is "Strategies for Defending Identity Theft Cases: Leading Lawyers on Understanding Identity Theft Crime, Preparing a Thorough Defense, and Managing Technological Evidence (Inside the Minds).
 This book was published by Thomson Reuters, one of the leading publishers of books for the legal profession.

 If you are being investigated for an Identity Theft crime, it is important that you call the nationally-recognized Identity Theft lawyer, James Dimeas, to discuss your case immediately.
 Many times, James Dimeas is able to talk to the police and to investigators early in the investigation to clear up any possible confusion before you are actually charged with the crime of Identity Theft.
 Do not talk to the police if you are under investigation for an Identity Theft crime.
 Call Identity Theft lawyer James Dimeas first, at 847-807-7405, before talking to the police.What is Identity Theft in Illinois?